 Cockroaches can cause asthma and allergy symptoms year-round.
 They like warm conditions, damp places, and food sources.
 Even dead cockroaches can cause reactions.

 Scents, both good and bad, can affect your indoor air quality.
 Any kind of scent could trigger asthma symptoms.
 These can include scented candles, potpourri, perfumes, wax warmers, and cleaning supplies.

 Some other items in your home can release gasses called VOCs.
 This is called offgassing.
 VOCs can be 2 to 5 times higher indoors than outdoors.1 VOCs can have some short-term effects, but experts aren’t sure yet of long-term effects.

 Look for this mark to find products proven more suitable for people with asthma and allergies.

-Find CERTIFIED asthma & allergy friendly® products on our certification program website or download our app on the App Store or Google Play.
+Find CERTIFIED asthma & allergy friendly® products on our certification program website.

 Bad outdoor air quality can make asthma and allergies worse.
 And bad air can easily enter your home.
 No home is completely air tight.
 Outdoor air can come in through leaks around doors and windows.
 It can also come in every time you open a window or door.
 You can bring pollen and smoke particles inside on your clothing.

 Allergens, scents, chemicals, and outdoor air in your home all work together to affect your indoor air quality.